jhpyle/docassemble/_docs/config.md

 The default is `False`.
 The setting can also be made on a per-interview basis by setting the [`pdf/a` features setting].

+<a name="tagged pdf"></a>When using [`docx template file`], you also
+have the option of creating a "tagged PDF," which is similar to [PDF/A].
+You can set this as a server-wide default:

+{% highlight yaml %}
+tagged pdf: True
+{% endhighlight %}

+This setting can also be made on a per-interview basis by setting the [`tagged pdf` features setting].

 ## <a name="maximum image size"></a>Limiting size of uploaded images

 If your users upload digital photos into your interviews, the uploads